Lomekwi Stone Tools

 Middle Paleolithic shell beads in Israel and Algeria by Marian Vanhaeran et al. supports the hypothesis that anatomically modern humans in Africa, very early in time, had an aptitude for symbolic thinking.

-Interesting to know that concepts of art, decoration, and jewelry go back that far in time and is important findings because it helps us get an idea of how far back our human ancestors were able to perceive and desire.
+Interesting to know that concepts of art, decoration, and jewelry go back that far in time and it is an important finding because it helps us get an idea of how far back our human ancestors were able to perceive and desire.

 Paleolithic Bone Flutes